 Foods to eat

-- high-fiber foods, such as beans and whole grains
+- high-fiber foods, including beans and lentils

-- antioxidant foods, such as berries
+- foods that contain antioxidants, such as berries

 - water, especially as a substitute for sweetened drinks

 Foods to avoid

 Certain foods are more likely to raise blood sugar.
 Regularly eating foods with high sugar content can overload the body's ability to produce enough insulin.